 HOW TO TAP A CLIMBING HOLD T-NUT

-When the internal threads of the t-nut misalign with the bolt, cross-threading happens.
+Cross-threading happens when the internal threads of the T-nut misalign with the bolt.

 Causes of Cross-Threading